adamrossbenton/project2/README.md

 Some challehges I faced during the coding process:

 * I have no idea why my mobile view is for ants
+* Adding images appears to ignore styling rules for those images, will fix later